tkwant/docker-traefik-nextcloud-nginx/README.md

 # docker-traefik-nextcloud-nginx
-docker compose file for traefik, nextcloud and nginx
+docker compose files for traefik, nextcloud and nginx

 #### Docker versions in test environment